onespacemedia/cms/docs/walkthrough.md

 ```

 We've defined a section model with a title, text, and an ordering field.
-Now let's register it as something that can be used inline:
+Now let's register it as an inline for MyContent:

 ```
 from cms.apps.pages.admin import page_admin